Rico Henry exclusive: What keeps Brentford's squad so close, why he analyses Luke Shaw and aspires to be Trent Alexander-Arnold

 Henry drives his own personal ambition too.
 Named on England's long list for the 2022 World Cup, he was always an outsider to make the final 23 without a call-up to his name ahead of the tournament.

-The 25-year-old kept a close eye on first-choice left-back Luke Shaw during England's run to the quarter-finals in Qatar, and knows he needs to continue raising his attacking output - already up to two assists this season from none in 2021/22 - to have a fighting chance of challenging him.
+The left-back kept a close eye on first-choice Luke Shaw during England's run to the quarter-finals in Qatar, and knows he needs to continue raising his attacking output - already up to two assists this season from none in 2021/22 - to have a fighting chance of challenging him.

 "I've not spoken to Gareth Southgate personally, but it's where I want to be, playing for England," he says.
 "That's everybody's dream, but I want to keep pushing with Brentford and getting more goals and assists, being defensively solid and see where it leads.